Sales tax overview

 Sales tax settlement and reporting

 Sales tax must be reported and paid to tax authorities at regulated intervals (monthly, quarterly, and so on).
-Microsoft Dynamics 365 for Finance and Operations provides functionality that lets you settle tax accounts for the interval and offset the balances to the tax settlement account, as specified in the ledger posting groups.
+You can settle tax accounts for the interval and offset the balances to the tax settlement account, as specified in the ledger posting groups.
 You can access this functionality on the Settle and post sales tax page.
 You must specify the sales tax settlement period that sales tax should be settled for.

 After the sales tax has been paid, the balance on the sales tax settlement account should be balanced against the bank account.
 If the sales tax authority that is specified on the sales tax settlement period is related to a vendor account, the sales tax balance is posted as an open vendor invoice and can be included in the regular payment proposal.